BlueCross BlueShield of Tennessee Medical Policy Manual

 Authorization of 12 months may be granted for treatment of refractory myasthenia gravis.

-Authorization of 12 months may be granted for continued treatment in all adult members (including new members) requesting reauthorization who meet all initial authorization criteria and achieve or maintain positive clinical response after at least two doses of therapy with Rituxan, Ruxience, Truxima, or Riabni as evidenced by disease activity improvement of at least 20% from baseline in tender joint count, swollen joint count, pain, or disability.
+Authorization of 12 months may be granted for continued treatment in all adult members (including new members) who are using the requested medication for moderately to severely active rheumatoid arthritis and who achieve or maintain a positive clinical response after at least two doses of therapy with Rituxan, Ruxience, Truxima, or Riabni as evidenced by disease activity improvement of at least 20% from baseline in tender joint count, swollen joint count, pain, or disability.

-Authorization of 12 months may be granted for continued treatment in members requesting reauthorization for relapsing remitting multiple sclerosis (MS) who are experiencing disease stability or improvement while receiving Rituxan, Ruxience, Truxima, or Riabni.
+Authorization of 12 months may be granted for continued treatment in members requesting reauthorization for relapsing-remitting multiple sclerosis (RRMS) who are experiencing disease stability or improvement while receiving Rituxan, Ruxience, Truxima, or Riabni.

-Authorization of 12 months may be granted for continued treatment in all members (including new members) requesting reauthorization who meet all initial authorization criteria and are receiving benefit from therapy.
+Authorization of 12 months may be granted for continued treatment in all members (including new members) requesting reauthorization who receiving benefit from therapy.

 MEDICATION QUANTITY LIMITS